raspberrypi/style-guide/style-guide.md

 - If taking a screenshot of multiple windows, there should be no overlapping.
 (If an author requests overlapping windows for a specific reason, please let the design team know; it can be achieved manually, but should be avoided where possible.)
 - Provide screenshots as PNG files.
 - Don't add annotations to your screenshot or image.
 Send the annotations separately, to be added in the design process.
 - Don't over-rely on annotations in screenshots and images.
-Whatever is shown in a screenshot or image should be understood written down as well.
+Whatever is shown in a screenshot or image should be understood written in the main body of the text.
 - For the benefit of screen readers, include written copy describing the screenshot or image.

 ## FAQs

-FAQs tend to become a "dumping ground" of information that fails to take into account the customer experience.
-They show that you’ve thought about what your users should know, but haven’t thought about your user experience.
+FAQs tend to become a 'dumping ground' of information that fails to take into account the customer experience.
+They show that you’ve thought about what your users should know, but haven’t thought about the user experience.

 FAQs feel like a good idea from our perspective as writers, but they’re poor customer service because they create more work for readers:

 * Questions are longer and harder to scan than headings.
-* We can’t 'front load' questions with terms that most people are looking for.
+* We can’t front load questions with terms that most people are looking for.
 * FAQs are provided out of context.
 * FAQs create duplication in search results.
 * Readers don’t always word questions in the same way we’ve presented them.